syegulalp/pydeploy/readme.md

 > This project is still in its very early stages.
-This documentation is corresopndingly rough and incomplete.
+This documentation is correspondingly rough and incomplete.

 PyDeploy is an *experimental* project to allow Python programs to be deployed as standalone applications (currently only on Microsoft Windows), provided they are written to be `pip install`-able by way of a `pyproject.toml` file.